jasiek/gameoflife_attiny_ws2812/README.md

 ### Summary

 RAM use is dominated by the FastLED library.
-There's a variable (`PixelController<(EOrder)66, 1, 4294967295ul>::init_binary_dithering()::R`) which occupies ~260 bytes, so that may be worth looking at given I don't do any dithering.
 All calls use register variables, so stack use is minimal.

+### Caveats

+Sometimes it is necessary to reprogram the board a couple of times.
+Why this happens is unclear.